GanchengZhu/Pupilio/README.md

 <div align="center">

-  <b>Python SDK for Pupil.IO eye tracker</b><br/><br/>
+# Python SDK for Pupil.IO eye trackers

 </div>

+## What is "pupilio"?

-**pupilio** is a lightweight Python SDK for the Pupil.IO eye-trackers developed by Hangzhou Shenning Technology Co., Ltd. It offers a user-friendly interface that covers core eye-tracking functions like data recording, calibration,  validation, and real-time access to gaze data. <br/><br/>
-Pupilio seamlessly integrates with popular platforms such as PsychoPy and PyGame, it enables quick development of eye-tracking studies.
+**pupilio** is a lightweight Python SDK for the Pupil.IO eye-trackers developed by Hangzhou Shenning Technology Co., Ltd. It offers a user-friendly interface that covers core eye-tracking functions like data recording, calibration,  validation, and real-time access to gaze data. **"pupilio"** seamlessly integrates with popular platforms such as PsychoPy and PyGame, it enables quick development of eye-tracking studies.

-## Features
+## The Pupil.IO eye-tracker

-- **Precision Tracking**: Capture high-frequency eye movement and pupil dynamics with lab-grade accuracy.
-- **Seamless Compatibility**: Native integration with PsychoPy, PyGame, and other Python experimental platforms.
-- **Intuitive Workflow**: Simplified calibration, validation, and recording with minimal setup.

-## What's Pupil.IO?

 <div align="center">
   <a href="https://raw.githubusercontent.com/GanchengZhu/Pupilio/refs/heads/master/docs/_static/images/intro/about/banner.png">